alinen/agl/README.md

-# easel-gl
+# agl

+A graphics library.
 Small, easy to use C++ library for 3D drawing, based on openGL.

 ## About